baileytye/Thesis-ReaderCodeArduinoDue/README.md

 These should only be changed if you know what you are doing, and need to adjust timings or variance thresholds.

 #### 1. Rising Offset
+This value represents the offset that is considered to be a rising edge.
+This is used when the system is waiting for data to come in.
+You can adjust this higher to maybe avoid more noise, but that could cause you to miss the start bit if it is too weak.

 #### 2. Variance Threshold
+This value represents the threshold that is considered a '1' when reading data.
+You can decrease this value to be able to read much weaker signals, but then you may read noise as a '1'.
+If the average 0 value is very low however, you can decrease this value to be close to that.

 #### 3. Bit Interval
+This value represents the interval between bits.
+This should only be changed to align the bit rate with the tag.
+Once aligned it should not be touched again.

 #### 4. Start interval Offset
+This value represents the first offset from the start bit to the first bit.
+This value is always slightly longer than the bit interval since the start bit read happens slightly earlier than the first peak (where you want to read a period of ADC values).

 #### 5. Bytes to Receive
+This value represents the number of bytes to receive in a packet transmission (between charge intervals).
+If you change this value, the tag code must be changed to transmit more bytes.
+By default this is set to 5 bytes, where the last byte only contains the parity bit.